opentok/misc-opentok-accelerators/js/README.md

 ![logo](../tokbox-logo.png)

-# OpenTok Text Chat Acc Pack for JavaScript<br/>Version 1.0
+# OpenTok Text Chat Accelerator Pack for JavaScript<br/>Version 1.0

 This document describes how to use the OpenTok Text Chat Accelerator Pack for JavaScript.
-Through the exploration of the OpenTok Text Chat Sample App, you will learn best practices for exchanging text messages in a web-based application.
+Through the exploration of the One to One Text Chat Sample Application, you will learn best practices for exchanging text messages in a web-based application.

 You can configure and run this sample app within just a few minutes!